 - Does it have a die-cast aluminium base?
 Cheap copies often have alloy metal bases with plastic connections.
 These are not strong enough to last the everyday actions and movement of such a chair, therefore making them very much NOT fit for purpose.
-If it says die-cast base tick OK.

 - Visible screws.
 None should be visible, especially on rear shell braces.
 This is a real giveaway of poorly made copies.

 - The shock mount Check that this is rubber.
 Not plastic or metal.

 - Does it require assembly?
 If you want to be driven completely mad, then order a flat-packed imitation.
 Higher end Eames lounge chair reproductions should arrive to you fully assembled and ready to use out of the packaging.

 - Does it include the Ottoman.
 Take note on this point, some sellers advertise the chair and ottoman separately thus making the initial price look attractive.
 It is possible to buy them separately but generally they should retail as a matching set and one unit.

 - Look at the overall aesthetic.
 Good reproductions will stay true to the original in terms of the angle of the chair and base, (it was designed to sit at a slight tilt backwards of approx 15deg), the shape and size of the armrests, the flowering depth from the seat cushion buttons, the finish on the brackets on the chair back, the thickness of the cushions, the piping and trim.

 - Last, but not least, purchase from a company that you can call up and speak with to discuss any aspect in greater detail as required.